IBM/data-prep-kit/kind/README.md

 # Building Kind cluster with everything installed

 This is a manual build instruction.
-As an alternative, you can execute the `make setup` makefile rule in the project root directory instead.
+As an alternative, you can execute the `make setup` makefile rule in the project `kind` directory instead.
 This command does everything including, creation of the cluster, installing required software, creating ingresses and secrets and loading local data to Minio.

 # Before you begin